trepmal/mini-loops/readme.txt

 == Changelog ==

+= Version 1.1 =
+* New: Changed Before/After Items inputs to textareas for easier modifying if there is a lot of markup
+* New: Filters for the Before/After Items content. `miniloops_{before|after}_items_format` $query arguments passed to it.
+See source for more details.
+* New: "Mini Mini Loops" widget.
+Simplified 'Recent Posts' widget for typical usage - only 3 options.

 = Version 1.0 =
 * New: Exclude sticky posts option
 * New: Get posts from first current category (if single)